Carolane Soucisse: 2016–2017 season: Debut of Soucisse/Firus

-2017–2018 season
+2017–2018 season: Four Continents silver

 Soucisse/Firus participated in two ISU Challenger Series events, placing fifth at the 2017 CS U.S. International Figure Skating Classic and fourth at the 2017 CS Finlandia Trophy.
 They then made their Grand Prix debut at the 2017 Skate Canada International, where they placed seventh.

 In January, they placed third in the short dance, fourth in the free dance, and fourth overall at the 2018 Canadian Championships.
 As the fourth-place finisher, they were assigned to the 2018 Four Continents Championships, their first ISU Championship event.
 They placed third in the short and second in the free, winning the silver medal.
 Firus said the two were "ecstatic" at the result, having achieved their goal of a medal.

 Following the 2018 Winter Olympics, Tessa Virtue and Scott Moir withdrew from Canada's delegation to the 2018 World Championships in Milan.
 Soucisse/Firus, as the first alternates, took their places, making their World Championship debut.
 They placed eleventh in the short dance, fourteenth in the free dance, and fourteenth overall.